-In the spring of 2016, we partnered with local artist Carrie Ziegler of Earth Art to create an engaging and educational art piece about water for the WET Science Center.
-Using her unique approach to education, Ziegler worked with more than 1,200 Thurston County students and adults to create the new piece titled “One Water – The Infinite Journey”.
+We partnered with local artist Carrie Ziegler of Earth Art to create an engaging and educational art piece about water for the WET Science Center.
+Using her unique approach to education, Ziegler worked with more than 1,200 Thurston County students and adults to create the new piece titled “One Water – The Infinite Journey.”
 The result of this project is not just an art installation; it is a story of water.

-The One Water mural is teaching tool and is incorporated into our education programs and tours.
+The One Water mural is a teaching tool and is incorporated into our education programs and tours.
 It’s also a conversation piece for visitors to the WET Science Center.
-Upon hearing the story of the art piece’s creation, visitors are wowed and able to relate to the messaging in a new way.
-It also made a huge impact on participating students and teachers.
+Upon hearing the story of the art piece’s creation, visitors are able to relate to the messaging in a new way.
+It has had a huge impact on participating students and teachers.
 They continue to bring their family and friends into the WET Science Center to show them what they were a part of.
 This unique combination of art and environmental education has helped reach and motivate a broader audience in our community.
 We hope you’ll come visit and see this amazing piece for yourself.